anniehedgpeth/anniehedgpeth.github.io/_posts/2016-11-08-inspec-basics-10.markdown

 Now to figure out which environment variable to use for the database password.
 It was something like `<%= ENV['Password'] %>`.

 So I copied what was in my `attributes.yml` and pasted it into my `attributes.yml.erb`.
-Then I changed the hardcoded password to be the environment variable password.
+Then I changed the hard-coded password to be the environment variable password.

 ```
 password : <%= ENV['Password'] %>